box/brainy/docs/files/sysplugins%2Fsmarty_internal_templatebase.php.txt

      * @param  mixed         $cache_id   cache id to be used with this template
      * @param  mixed         $compile_id compile id to be used with this template
+     * @return boolean       The template's cache status
+     * @deprecated This method is a source of confusion, as it is based on the in-memory template.
+     * @deprecated Caching in Brainy should be transparent.
+There should be no logic around it.
+     */
-     * @return boolean       The template's cache status */ public function isCached($template = null, $cache_id = null, $compile_id = null) {
+    public function isCached($template = null, $cache_id = null, $compile_id = null) {
         if ($template === null && $this instanceof $this->template_class) {